Supporting refugee students

 Refugees are people who have fled their homelands due to persecution, threat or danger in their country of origin, usually as a result of civil unrest or war.
 They may have experienced trauma, torture, loss of family members, or have been confined in refugee camps or urban areas on their journey to asylum.

-Resettlement in Australia, and the difficulties associated with settling into a new community, learning a new language, finding permanent accommodation and stable employment, can be challenging for refugees.
+Resettlement in Australia, and the difficulties associated with settling into a new community, learning a new language, finding permanent accommodation and stable employment, can be challenging.

 They may have: